Maitraye Das

 • Northeastern University, Department of Art + Design, CAMD | Spring 2024

-Lead instructor, ARTG 6600 - Experience Design Studio 2 (Section on Design and Accessibility)
+Instructor, ARTG 6600 - Experience Design Studio 2 (Section on Design and Accessibility)

 • Northwestern University, Department of Computer Science/ Communication Studies | Winter 2022